“Stop, breathe, look around

-It may sound like a strange or even morbid practice but forces me to be mindful and to take quick stock of my life and where I am at.
-Every time I have don’t this I have found that instead of being disappointed by wherever I am and whatever I am doing, I feel grateful and I see more beauty around me than I otherwise would.
+It may sound like a strange or even morbid practice but it forces me to be mindful and to take quick stock of my life and where I am at.
+Every time I have done this I have found that instead of being disappointed by wherever I am and whatever I am doing, I feel grateful and I can see so much more beauty around me than I otherwise would.

 Then I pop back into being regular old me, feeling my regular old feelings about my life.
 I still feel guilt, and shame, and regret, and jealousy only now it’s a little less.

 It’s a useful practice and gives me a bit of perspective, but it would probably be exhausting to live every moment of your life that way.
 For all the woo-woo talk of the “enlightened,” I don’t think the average person can or should.
 What I think this practice does is teaches your brain that it is okay not to spend so much time “elsewhere.”
 On what you wish you had, or what you hope you have, or what you shouldn’t have done, or what others think.
 None of this is now, and none of it is helping you.